Welcome to the web site of the Old Machar Medical Practice.

 If you require a sick note due to coronavirus, you can get this from the 111 website.

-We continue to provide all initial GP contact via our online eConsult system (accessible via the practice website – www.oldmachar.co.uk under eConsult), or telephone or video call.
+We continue to provide all initial GP contact via our online eConsult system (accessible via the practice website – www.oldmachar.co.uk under eConsult), or telephone, or video call.
 We expect this to continue for the forseeable future.
-Please DO NOT ATTEND THE SURGERY.
+Please ONLY ATTEND THE SURGERY IF YOU HAVE BEEN INSTRUCTED TO.

 Practice Nurse Appointments:

-The nurses continue to provide a significantly reduced service for those procedures deemed absolutely necessary.
+The nurses continue to provide a significantly reduced service for those procedures deemed necessary.
 Cervical screening has restarted as per Scottish Government guidelines - click here.
-Routine nursing reviews of chronic illnesses are cancelled until further notice however we are trialling a new "online review" for some conditions including diabetes, COPD, asthma, and oral contraception - watch out for text messages for those that are included.
-These measures are being taken to reduce the infection risk to our patients and our staff.
+Routine nursing reviews of chronic illnesses are currently postponed, however we are trialling a new "online review" for some conditions including diabetes, COPD, asthma, and oral contraception - watch out for text messages for those that are included.

 If you have a Face-2-Face appointment arranged: